 In both hosted and on-premise applications, there can be hidden costs associated with training & support.

 - While it’s customary to charge for training during the implementation phase, most CRM vendors will also require you to pay for ongoing training as you add or replace users during post-implementation.
-Clear C2 includes this feature in the cost of doing business; it’s included in your month subscription fee for hosted applications and part of your annual maintenance fee for on-premise applications.
+Clear C2 includes this feature in the cost of doing business; it’s included in your monthly subscription fee for hosted applications and part of your annual maintenance fee for on-premise applications.

-- It’s also customary to include technical support in the pricing for both hosted and on-premise application.
+- It’s also customary to include technical support in the pricing for both hosted and on-premise applications.
 Again, Clear C2 goes the extra yard…not only does it provide technical support but also includes “any modifications (by their professional services team) to the software that has been customized and implemented” free of charge.
 This cost can add up quickly with other vendors…especially if you are dealing with a 3rd party vendor/partner (this is where they generate their most of their revenue).

 - Make sure you know exactly which features have “unlimited” usage and if they are “limited”, you need to know what the limit is, how much you are charged if you go over that limit and how you are notified once you have hit that limit-or better yet-how/when you are notified when you are about to hit the limit.